-g.
-Plagiarism Declaration Form must be submitted with all assessment tasks except properly invigilated exams.
-The declaration affirms that the work being submitted is the student's own work, all sources have been acknowledged, the information contains no plagiarism, and that the information is not knowingly inaccurate.
+- c.
+If a student is absent or fails to submit on the due date of an assessment without a valid reason, they will receive no marks for the assessment.
+If a student has a valid reason for being absent from or is unable to submit an assessment, they must provide documentary evidence and apply to the unit coordinator for a deferred assessment or alternative assessment task. - d.
+The application must be made to the unit coordinator within five working days of the assessment date. - e.
+An application for an extension or deferred assessment may be rejected if there is a reason to believe that a student is seeking to achieve an unfair advantage.
+This judgment will be based around the stated circumstances of the application and may also include other information known to NAPS or the unit coordinator. - f.
+A Plagiarism Declaration Form must be submitted with all assessment tasks except properly invigilated exams.
+The declaration affirms that the work being submitted is the student's own work, all sources have been acknowledged, the information contains no plagiarism and that the information is not knowingly inaccurate.
 It also affirms that the student has read and understood the Student Code of Conduct and A009 Student Academic Misconduct Policy and Procedure.
 All assessment tasks need to be submitted through plagiarism detection software and unit coordinators may also request early drafts of assessments be submitted in this way.
 Academic Misconduct, including plagiarism and third-party assistance, is a serious offence and students will be subject to the severe penalties in A009 Student Misconduct Policy and Procedure.
 Unit coordinators will make this explicit to students when addressing assessments at the beginning of each unit and throughout the course.
-A summary of conduct requirements is also available in the Student Handbook.

-- h.
-All students are required to successfully complete the Academic Integrity Module (AIM) before submitting their first assessment task. - Students must attach email confirmation of the successful completion of AIM to their first assignment and declare that they have successfully completed it on their assignment cover sheet. - j.
+A summary of conduct requirements is also available in the Student Handbook. - g.
+All students are required to successfully complete the Write Site Module (WSM) before submitting their first assessment task. - h.
+Students must attach email confirmation of the successful completion of WSM to their first assignment and declare that they have successfully completed it on their assignment cover sheet. - i.
 Assessment tasks should be presented as outlined by the unit coordinator at the beginning of the unit.
 If assessment items are not presented in this manner, unit coordinators will request that students re-submit their tasks within a short period of time as deemed appropriate by the unit coordinator.
-Failure to re-submit an appropriately presented assessment task may result in a zero mark for the assessment task. - k.
-For group work, all individuals in the group are responsible for the group assessment submission. - A supplementary assessment may be available to those students who fail the unit but have achieved an aggregate mark of 47% or more in the unit.
-The decision for students eligible to apply for Supplementary exam will be made at the examiners board meeting and will be communicated to the student of their eligibility to apply. - I. Unless it is their last trimester before graduation, a student can take only one SUPP examiner's assessment each trimester unless there are documented, extenuating circumstances.
+Failure to re-submit an appropriately presented assessment task may result in a zero mark for the assessment task. - j.
+For group work, all individuals in the group are responsible for the group assessment submission. - k.
+A supplementary assessment may be available to those students who fail the unit but have achieved an aggregate mark of 45% or more in the unit. - I. Unless it is their last trimester before graduation, a student can take only one supplementary assessment each trimester unless there are documented, extenuating circumstances.
 No deferment is available to students who do not complete the supplementary assessment.